 For their part, investors themselves prefer "smooth" distributions, which occur every month or every quarter, to annual distributions.
 This gives them regular income payments.

 Throughout the calendar year, funds estimate the breakdown of their distributions, but these are only estimates.
-In January, shareholders receive a Form 1099-DIV with the actual distribution breakdown for the prior year for tax purposes.
+In the first quarter of the year, shareholders receive a Form 1099-DIV with the actual distribution breakdown for the prior year for tax purposes.
 If you see return of capital was employed at your fund, this isn't necessarily bad news.
 Although investors should avoid funds with consistent use of destructive return of capital, to dismiss a CEF from investment consideration simply because it has distributed return of capital is unwise.

 Second, a fund may have unrealized capital gains in the portfolio, and the portfolio manager doesn't want to sell a holding just to meet a distribution commitment.
 This is constructive return of capital because the portfolio manager is, theoretically at least, continuing to invest for a fund's total return, instead of just for a distribution rate.